-If participants know in advance that absence will be an issue or there is need for SCE to initiate the cancellation of a course, SCE has the following cancellation policy pertaining to certificate programs in place:
+If participants know in advance that an absence is an issue or there is need for SCE to initiate the cancellation of a course, SCE has the following cancellation policy pertaining to certificate programs in place:

 Upon completion, participants are awarded a framed certificate to acknowledge their accomplishment.
-SCE maintains a student records system for noncredit courses, and can issue a transcript listing all of a participants noncredit courses upon request.
+SCE maintains a student record system for noncredit courses, and can issue a transcript listing all of a participant’s noncredit courses per their request.
 Program Managers maintain a strong network of certificate holders, and frequently communicate news, trends and employment opportunities pertaining certificate content.

 UW-Milwaukee’s Career Planning and Resource Center maintains a public facing website devoted to career and employment related topics.
 Resources on careers, resumes, cover letters, interviewing, salary and negotiations can be found at: http://uwm.edu/careerplan/.

 Participant Conduct and Disciplinary Procedures

 The School of Continuing Education is one of the UWM’s Schools/Colleges, and falls under the umbrella of the University of Wisconsin System.
 As such, SCE’s policies on participant conduct are rooted in the following UW System Administrative Code:

 - UWS Chapter 14 – Student Academic Disciplinary Procedures

 - UWS Chapter 17 – Student Nonacademic Disciplinary Procedures